TestCentricity/testcentricity_web/README.md

 ## Installation

-TestCentricity Web version 4.1 and above requires Ruby 2.7.5 or later.
-TestCentricity Web is built and tested to support Ruby 2.7.5 to 3.0.0.
-To install the TestCentricity Web gem, add this line to your automation project's Gemfile:
+TestCentricity Web version 4.4 and above requires Ruby version 3.0.0 or later.
+To install the TestCentricity Web gem, add this line to your automation project's `Gemfile`:

     gem 'testcentricity_web'